tronprotocol/java-tron/README.md

 # Building the source

-Building java-tron requires `git` and 64-bit version of `Oracle JDK 1.8` to be installed, other JDK versions are not supported yet.
+Building java-tron requires `git` package and 64-bit version of `Oracle JDK 1.8` to be installed, other JDK versions are not supported yet.
 Make sure you operate on `Linux` and `MacOS` operating systems.

 Clone the repo and switch to the `master` branch